Los Angeles, CA

 - Perform traffic control.

-- Use, wear and maintain protective equipment which includes chemical agents (O.C.).
+- Use, wear and maintain protective equipment which includes chemical agents (O.C.) and body armor.

 - Perform routine maintenance and repairs on agency vehicles and various equipment.